SoftwareUser23/softwareuser23.github.io/_posts/2021-05-24-writeup-sharp.md

 <strong><span style="color:#ff5555">Introduction</span></strong>

-Sharp machine released on 05 December 2020 on HacTheBox and created by [cube0x0](https://app.hackthebox.eu/users/9164)
+Sharp machine released on 05 December 2020 on HackTheBox and created by [cube0x0](https://app.hackthebox.eu/users/9164)

 <span style="color:#ff5555">The blog is for educational purposes only.</span>